-In our experience, most brides and grooms want to use their marital pictures to relive their big day.
-They want to be able to savor again every feeling they had experienced when tying the knot.
-For that to happen, the images they revisit need to look and feel real.
+In our experience, most future spouses want to use their marital pictures to relive their big day.
+You want to be able to savor again every feeling you experienced when tying the knot.
+For that to happen, the images you revisit need to look and feel real.
 And what kind of pictures are the most true-to-life?
 Certainly not the majority of those in which everybody is looking at the camera and smiling!
 That sort of thing does not generally happen spontaneously.
 Photographs of “moments” that a Washington, DC, wedding photographer has staged ahead of time do not look genuine either.
-Newlyweds and their guests are likely to remember that the photographer paused the proceedings to ask them to pose.
-And that is not what we want them to recall when they think about their wedding day!
+You and your guests are likely to remember that the photographer paused the proceedings to ask you to pose.
+And that is not what we want you to recall when they think about their wedding day!

 Obviously, the most genuine DC wedding photographs are those that are natural and unposed.
 If the moment was real, the images of it are pretty certain to reflect that.
 That is why we spend most of a wedding day trying to blend into the background.
-We want our brides and grooms to forget we are there.
-More importantly, we want them to forget that our cameras are there.
-When that happens, Washington-area couples relax and experience their day in an authentic way.
+We want our you to forget we are there.
+More importantly, we want you to forget that our cameras are there.
+When that happens, you and your intended relax and experience their day in an authentic way.

 Though couples need some assistance posing for their post-ceremony portraits, we can still make those photographs more natural.
-We start many of these sessions by letting the newlyweds interact as they normally would.
-By seeing how they hold one another, we get a sense of their body language and how they fit together.
-We are also able to get photos of them that are more natural and unscripted.
+We start many of these sessions by letting the you and your spouse interact as you normally would.
+By seeing how you hold one another, we get a sense of their body language and how you fit together.
+We are also able to get photos of you in those moments that are more natural and unscripted.
 During that process, however, we also sometimes discover little things that need tweaking.
-For example, a DC bride might inadvertently cover her new husband’s face with her arm when they embrace.
-In those cases, we will usually step in to make adjustments in how they are posing.
-As DC wedding photographers, we try to do that as little as possible.
-But we do want their couples portraits to look fantastic, so losing a little genuineness is a sacrifice we will make.
+For example, a you might inadvertently cover your beloved’s face with your arm when you embrace.
+In those cases, we will usually step in to make adjustments in how you are posing.
+As documentary DC wedding photographers, we try to do that as little as possible.
+But we do want your couples portraits to look fantastic, so losing a little genuineness is a sacrifice we will make.

 In the pursuit of stunning Washington, DC, wedding photography, we will also sometimes introduce posing tweaks that are non-cosmetic.
 Over time, we have learned that small details or flourishes can turn a good portrait into an unforgettable image.
 It can be as simple as having the bride and groom kiss or snuggle.
 Or something like asking the groom to make his new wife laugh.
 We do not want to introduce too much unreality into the scene, but a little prompting usually does not hurt.